-Since the presidential signing of the PACT Act in August 2022, approximately 5,000 eligible veterans and their families across the country have filed Camp Lejeune water contamination lawsuits.
+Since the presidential signing of the PACT Act in August 2022, tens of thousands of eligible veterans and their families across the country have filed Camp Lejeune water contamination lawsuits.

 In cases where the eligible veterans had already passed away, these federal lawsuits were filed on their behalf by their surviving family members and loved ones.
 The water contamination at Camp Lejeune put thousands more at risk of serious health issues.